 STAYING IN TOUCH

 You can stay in touch with home via phone calls from the hotel or by internet, on the hotel WiFi network.
-Do be aware that the bandwidth will be much more limited than in a First-World country.
+Do be aware that the bandwidth is much more limited than in a First-World country.

-The local currency, the Indonesian Rupiah, trades at almost 10,000 to the dollar - so local prices will seem upsurdly high at first - but are actually excellent Third-World bargains!
+The local currency, the Indonesian Rupiah, trades at around 13,000 to the dollar - so local prices will seem absurdly high at first - but are actually excellent Third-World bargains!
 Cash is available at omnipresent ATM locations, all your bank cards will work, and you'll be a "multi-millionaire" after each withdrawal...

-We welcome non-photographer spouse or friend to join us in all our experiences, or they'll be plenty busy on their own, participating in Alila Manggis' numerous activities, such as yoga, cooking or art classes, or nature walks.
+We welcome non-photographer spouse or friend to join us in all our experiences, or they'll be plenty busy on their own, exploring the towns and nature of Bali!

 PRE- AND POST-TRIP EXTENSIONS

-We strongly encourage you to spend more time in Bali, and we'll be happy to advise you - Alila Manggis makes a great base, as well as providing you with all the support services you'd need - simply discuss with their staff your vacation time window and plans!
+We strongly encourage you to spend more time in Bali, and we'll be happy to advise you - Ubud makes a great base, being centrally located and very well equipped to fulfill all tourist requests.